Recap / Kim Possible S 1 E 13 Monkey Fist Strikes

 - Spoiler Opening: Monkey Fist appears in the opening credits sequence from the very first episode, tipping off the viewer that Monty Fiske is actually one of the major villains.

-- Steven Ulysses Perhero/That Man Is Dead: After showing his true colors, Monty Fiske dubs himself "Monkey Fist", an anagram of his original name.
+- That Man Is Dead: After showing his true colors, Monty Fiske abandons his name and his life as a cultured English gentleman and dubs himself "Monkey Fist", fully embracing his new life as a supervillain.